se-edu/learningresources/contents/testing/integration-testing.md

 - [Selenium](https://www.seleniumhq.org/).
 Selenium is an open source test automation framework focusing on web applications.
 It supports a wide range of programming languages, cross-browser testing with extensive libraries and the ability to create robust test scripts to handle many scenarios.

-- [Google EarlGrey](https://google.github.io/EarlGrey/).
-EarlGrey is a native iOS automation test framework allowing developers to write and maintain clear concise tests.
-It has a powerful built-in synchornization which allows it to reproduce any UI interactivity and test them.

 - [Robotium](https://github.com/RobotiumTech/robotium).
-Robotium is an Android test automation framework made to simplify black-box tests/ It can handle multiple activities atuomatically, producing fast and robust tests cases.
+Robotium is an Android test automation framework made to simplify black-box tests.
+It can handle multiple activities automatically, producing fast and robust tests cases.

 - [Gauge](https://gauge.org/).
 Gauge acts as a plugin which can be incorporated to any language or IDE.
 It is an lightweight cross-platform test automation tool which makes testing easier to maintain, more readable and flexible.

+- [Google EarlGrey](https://google.github.io/EarlGrey/).
+For non web applications, EarlGrey is a native iOS automation test framework allowing developers to write and maintain clear concise tests.
+It has a powerful built-in synchornization which allows it to reproduce any UI interactivity and test them.

-Note that although there are many integration testing tool available, more research needs to be conducted to ensure the compatibility of the tool with your application.
+Note that although there are many integration testing tool available, more research needs to be conducted to ensure the compatibility of the tools with your application.

 ## Concluding Remarks

 Ultimately, as a developer, it is important to recognize the importance of integration testing in your application.
-To better complete integration test, it is important to put yourself in the users' perspective and ensure that your application works from the user's point of view.
+To better complete integration testing, follow the integration plan and ensure that all of the interfaces in your application are tested.

 ## Useful Resources

-You are ready to work on your integration testing!
-Here are some resources to help you along the way:
+Here are some resources to help you with integration testing:

 - [Dos and donts of integration testing](https://www.fogbugz.com/blog/9-integration-testing-dos-and-donts/).
 This article shows further advices on specific details to take note when writing your own integration test.